yishn/milk-lang/README.md

     console.log('Do what you want, but adhere to the Laws.')
 ```

 While loops are also straightforward.
-Loops do not have an `else` clause like in Python.
+Loops do not have an `else` clause like Python does.

 ```js
 while age >= 18 && !isWorking():